vimc/paper4/README.md

 # Introduction
-Outputs corresponding to the paper "Quantifying health impact across Gavi, the Vaccine Alliance's portfolio in 117 countries at the subregional level: vaccine impact ratios and modelling study".
+Outputs corresponding to the paper "Quantifying relative health impact across Gavi, the Vaccine Alliance's portfolio in 117 countries at the subregional level: vaccine impact ratios and modelling study".
 This presents the outputs as an 'orderly' packit.

+# Please note

+A data visualisation tool is in development which will replace this repository.